epsilon537/boxlambda/_drafts/the-file-system-stack.markdown

-  sc sp, 0(x14) # Make the next Exception Frame current popda x15 # Call the xt on the datastack jalr ra, x15 laf x14, ExceptionFramePointer # If we returned here, no exception occured. pop x15 # This and the next two pops remove the created ExceptionStackFrame. sc x15, 0(x14) # Restore previous ExceptionFramePointer. pop x0 # Pop and discard the exception frame's saved PSP.
+  sc sp, 0(x14) # Make the next Exception Frame current popda x15 # Call the xt on the datastack jalr ra, x15 laf x14, ExceptionFramePointer # If we returned here, no exception occurred. pop x15 # This and the next two pops remove the created ExceptionStackFrame. sc x15, 0(x14) # Restore previous ExceptionFramePointer. pop x0 # Pop and discard the exception frame's saved PSP.